Edgar Wright's unrealized projects: Shadows

 In November 2015, it was announced that Wright would direct and co-write with David Walliams a DreamWorks Animation film centred on "the concept of shadows", that has been in development since 2010.
 Shadows, as the film was known, was to be Wright's animation directorial debut.
 The film has been in development for a long time, changing directors.
 Mark Dindal, who created the film's original story, was involved between 2010 and 2012, was replaced by Alessandro Carloni from 2012 to 2015, and Wright is slated to develop the picture.
 Three drafts of the script were written but the project is on hold due to staff changes at DreamWorks leaving it in limbo.

 Baby Driver 2

 Discussions of a sequel began in December 2017, with Wright announcing his intent to develop a script to the media.
 The writer-director began drafting the screenplay in January 2019, introducing an ensemble of new characters to advance the story.
 By July 2019, Wright had shown Ansel Elgort a copy of the completed script, currently under a tentative working title.
 In January 2021, Wright confirmed that he had finished writing the sequel's script.
+In October 2025, Wright reiterated that the script was complete and that he was just waiting for timing, financing and cast availability to align.